 Not Tax Exempt - This option is used for standard loans.
 With Not Tax Exempt loans, a bank can use the interest expenses (carrying costs) on the funds that they raise as a write off.

 Non-Bank Qualified or Bank Qualified - Select one of these options if the loan is tax-exempt.
 Your bank needs to determine if a loan is Bank Qualified or Non-Bank Qualified.
-If this option is selected, you can see the Tax Equivalent Yield rate by clicking into the 'Rate' field on the opportunity.

 Bank Qualified and Non-Bank Qualified loans have different 'Interest Disallowance Factors' assigned them at the Regional level in PrecisionLender (Administration) which reflects an IRS regulation regarding the percentage of the interest expenses (carrying costs) that are disallowed from being written off.